← Back to all transforms

 Points outside the boundaries of the input are filled according

 to the given mode.
-Modes match the behaviour of `numpy.pad`.
+Default: 'constant'.

 Targets: